AMReX-Astro/Emu/README.md

 parallelized with MPI + OpenMP for CPUs and MPI + CUDA for GPUs.

 # Getting Started From Scratch
-If you would like to run Emu on your own machine, there are some modules you will need to install depending on your operating system.
+If you would like to run Emu on your own machine, there are some packages you will need to install depending on your operating system.

 ## Linux or WSL

-If you are running Emu on Linux or a WSL, the commands you need to write in the terminal are:
+If you are running Emu on Linux or a WSL, you will need to install the following packages:

 ```
-sudo apt-get install g++ libopenmpi-dev python-3 gfortran gnuplot-x11
+apt-get install g++ libopenmpi-dev python-3 gfortran gnuplot-x11
 pip install sympy h5py
 ```